Wal33D/manic_vscode_extension/README.md

 - Explains what each field controls
 - Special support for camera position components

+### 🗺️ Visual Map Preview
+- Real-time visual representation of your level
+- Zoom controls and tile information on hover
+- Click tiles to jump to their location in the editor
+- **NEW**: Multi-tile selection with Shift+drag
+- **NEW**: Toggle grid lines and tile IDs
+- **NEW**: Keyboard shortcuts for all controls
+- **NEW**: Performance optimizations for large maps

+### ⚡ Quick Actions
+- Convert tiles between normal and reinforced variants
+- Replace tiles with common types
+- Fill areas and replace all instances of a tile type
+- Context-sensitive actions in the tiles section
+- **NEW**: Custom tile sets for frequently used combinations
+- **NEW**: Save and reuse your favorite tile patterns

+### 🎯 Objective Builder
+- Visual interface for creating level objectives
+- Support for all objective types (resources, buildings, discovery, etc.)
+- Real-time preview of objective syntax
+- Parameter validation and helpful examples
+- Analyze existing objectives with detailed reports
+- Convert between objective formats easily

 ### 🔧 Language Configuration
 - Comment support (line `//` and block `/* */`)
 - Auto-closing pairs for brackets and quotes